Andy-J-marshall/Nasa-App/README.md

 * `npm run start-ui` in one console
 * `npm run start-api` in a second console

+## Testing
+There are a sample selection of unit tests and UI integration tests.
+The integration tests use Cypress, and there are tests that test the full end to end flow as well as using mocked responses from the API.
+Note: ensure both the UI and API are running before running the UI tests.

 ## Available Scripts
 In the project directory, you can run: